Lillu70/Bolt/README.md

 # Features:

--Rendering of multiple 3D models.
+- Rendering of multiple 3D models.

--Specular per fragment shading from one directional light source.
+- Specular per fragment shading from one directional light source.

--Resource manager for client visible objects, such as meshes, textures and materials.
+- Sesource manager for client visible objects, such as meshes, textures and materials.

--Simple application framework.
+- Simple application framework.
 Client applications inherit the virtual Bolt::Application class and override the client interface.

--Window and simplefied input handling. (using GLFW https://www.glfw.org/)
+- Window and simplefied input handling. (using GLFW https://www.glfw.org/)

 - Partial .obj model and .mtl material loading.